Bonded braids and the Markov theorem: Markov theorems

 The braiding procedure begins with a diagram $D$ of an oriented knot $K$, and proceeds by selecting two finite, alternating subsets of \emph{intersection points} on the diagram which must not lie on a crossing, $S=\{s_1,s_2,\ldots,s_n\}$ and $F=\{f_1,f_2,\ldots,f_n\}$.
 The points in $S$ and $F$ mark \emph{starting} and \emph{ending} points of \emph{overpasses}, respectively.
 We assume that the points $S \cup F$ appear consecutively along the diagram, following its orientation, in the order $s_1, f_1, s_2, f_2, \ldots, s_n, f_n$ so that every subarc from $s_i$ to $f_i$ do not contain underpasses (they are overpasses), and the segments between $f_i$ and $s_{(i+1) \pmod n}$ do not contain overpasses (they are underpasses).
 Both types of subarcs may be trivial, i.e.\ they contain no overpasses or underpasses.
 Note that consecutive indexing is not strictly necessary, but it simplifies the notation in some of the arguments.

-It is easy to see (\cite{burde2002knots}, page 165) that there always exist a simple closed curve $h$ in the plane of $D$ with the following conditions: \begin{itemize} \item $h$ meets $D$ transversely and does not intersect crossings or intersection points, \item $h$ separates the set $S$ and $F$, \item $h$ intersects each overpass $s_i f_i$ and each underpass $s_i f_{(i+1) \pmod n}$ exactly once, \item $h$ crosses open overpasses of $D$ from left to right and open underpasses of $D$ from right to left as depicted in \autoref{fig:leftright}, where we also eqip $h$ with overpasses and underpasses. \end{itemize}
+It is easy to see (\cite{burde2002knots}, page 165) that there always exist a simple closed curve $h$ in the plane of $D$ with the following conditions: \begin{itemize} \item $h$ meets $D$ transversely and does not intersect crossings or intersection points, \item $h$ separates the set $S$ and $F$, \item $h$ intersects each overpass $s_i f_i$ and each underpass $s_i f_{(i+1) \pmod n}$ exactly once, \item $h$ crosses open overpasses of $D$ from left to right and open underpasses of $D$ from right to left as depicted in \autoref{fig:leftright}, where we also eqip $h$ with overpasses and underpasses. \end{itemize} We call such an $h$ the \emph{threading of $D$} with respect to $S$ and $F$.